fpjohnston/TECO-64/doc/linux.md

 file is not found in the local directory.

- - If the file specification includes a relative path, that will be appended to the library directory (so if TECO_LIBRARY translates to *lib*, and the indirect command file is *test/foo*, then the EI command will search first in *test/foo*, and then in *lib/test/foo*.
+ - If the file specification includes a relative path, that will be appended to the library directory if necessary (for example, if TECO_LIBRARY translates to *lib*, and the indirect command file is *foo*, then the EI command will search first in the current directory, and then in *lib/foo*).

  - This environment variable is also used with any initialization file specified with the TECO_INIT or TECO_VTEDIT environment variables.